Home Destination Guides The Best Time To Visit Norway (Month-by-month breakdown)

 • Season: White winter (Coldest)

-January and February are the coldest months in Norway.
-The tourist influx in the country during these months is pretty low owing to the harsh and chilly winters.
-However, this is probably the best time to visit Norway for travellers who are interested in snow dependent activities, a relaxed ski retreat, or in seeing the Northern lights.
+However, this is probably the best time of year to visit Norway for travellers who are interested in snow dependent activities, a relaxed ski retreat, or in seeing the Northern lights.

 If you wish to make the most of the magical winters of Norway, head north towards the Arctic Circle, specifically the Northern lights belt, where the entire landscape is covered with thick snow, the fjords are frosted and the northern lights dance in colourful formations across the sky.